Bradley B. Pua, M.D.

 Dr. Pua's research interests are in simulators for medical education as well as thoracic tumor treatments for which he has written both review articles and book chapters.

-Dr. Pua is a reviewer for Radiology and the Journal of Vascular and Interventional Radiology and is the Section Editor of Interventional Radiology for Radiology Case Reports.
+Dr. Pua is a reviewer for the Radiology, Journal of Vascular and Interventional Radiology, Clinical Imaging and Journal of Translational Lung Cancer Research.

 1. Embolization and ablation of various tumors.